 ASC Shipbuilding wins the Maritime Safety Award from the Royal Institution of Naval Architects for an in-house designed-and-built system that monitors fire risks and directs emergency response.

-ASC partners with Teekay Australia on a successful maintenance activity for the RAN’s advanced Maritime Aviation Training Vessel, MV Sycamore.
+ASC partners with Teekay Australia on a successful maintenance activity for the Royal Australian Navy’s advanced Maritime Aviation Training Vessel, MV Sycamore.

-The Hobart Class Air Warfare Destroyer Program is removed from the Federal Government’s list of Defence’s ‘projects of concern,’ following several years of transformation.
+The Hobart Class Air Warfare Destroyer Program is removed from the Australian Government’s list of Defence’s ‘projects of concern,’ following several years of transformation.